lexoskeleton/sql_node/README.md

 ![image]
 (https://user-images.githubusercontent.com/9019265/43680714-3d1e67fc-980e-11e8-9432-2fbf0401e98b.png)

 If there is enough of the item in stock, you will receive the total price of your order as well as the updated inventory quantity.
+The connection to the database will close.

 ![image]
 (https://user-images.githubusercontent.com/9019265/43680719-4170e820-980e-11e8-9a32-dfcf0dd1b8e0.png)

 If not, the error function will run and you will be notified that there is an insufficient quantity.
+The connection to the database will close.

 ![image]
 (https://user-images.githubusercontent.com/9019265/43680718-3fe8c45a-980e-11e8-976f-62580c04de77.png)